ponyfoo/articles/words/2013-01-27_my-first-gulp-adventure.md

 });
 ```

 I'd like to see the minified file size every time I run this task, and I could use `gulp-size` to do that.
-Let's see
+Let's see how that works.

 ### `.pipe(size())`